 Anselm Skogstad‘s (founder of Der Duft) philosophy rests upon freedom of thought, freedom of interpretation, and aesthetic simplicity that doesn’t steer your attention from the most important thing: perfume.
 All their perfumes have names that you can interpret as you find fit, and here is my interpretation!

 “The intention is that each perfume, each scent will create their own story and association for the person wearing it.
 It all begins with a good sniff while understanding the name of the particular perfume!” – Anselm Skogstad

 There are the obvious meanings of this word, be it a verb or a noun: 1. take action; do something 2. behave in the way specified 3. a thing done; a deed 4. a pretense 5. a performance (this was on my mind)

-But there are also other possible meanings, and I will tell you more about the one that first came to my mind when I first tested the Act: I created my own story, as I always do, most closely tied to the meaning of this word in art – photography and painting.
+But there are also other possible meanings, and I will tell you more about the one that first came to my mind when I first tested the new release.
+I created my own story, as I always do, most closely tied to the meaning of this word in art – photography and painting.

-Mostly because my thought process isn’t necessarily in the English language, the first association for me was actually in German: Act as Akt /noun/m, translated as nude.
+Mostly because my thought process isn’t necessarily in the English language, the first association for me was actually in German: Akt /noun/m, translated as nude.
 Aktfoto, Aktmalerai, Aktmodell – a fine art nude photograph, painting or a model, an unclothed human figure as interpreted by artists.
 A performance.